uwhackweek/hackweeks-as-a-service/docs/culture/psychological-safety.md

 ## Hackweek Examples

-We have prepared two videos that simulate typical scenarios occurring at a hackweek. (more to come...)
+We have prepared two videos that simulate typical scenarios occurring at a hackweek.
+(This section is still in development.)

 ## Group Activity

-We invite you to reflect on your own identity and how this has shaped your experience so far as an academic.
+We invite you to reflect on your own identity and how this has shaped your experience so far in your career.
 Scholars typically use some type of circle or wheel to visualize intersecting identities and their interplay with power and privilege {cite:p}`morgan_describing_1996`.
 We'll work with a version of such a wheel that locates high privilege in the center